 Any person determined by the hearing officer to be liable for a Violation may appeal the determination to the Fifteenth Judicial District Court for the Parish of Lafayette.
 Such appeal shall be instituted by filing, within 30 calendar days of notice of the hearing officer's order, judgment, or notice of judgment, a petition with the Fifteenth Judicial District Clerk of Court along with payment of such costs as may be required by the Clerk of Court.
 After filing a petition for appeal, the Clerk of Court shall schedule a hearing and notify all parties of the date, time, and place of such hearing.
-Service of notice of appeal under this subsection shall not stay the enforcement and collection of the order, judgment, or notice of appeal with the appropriate department(s), division(s), and/or component(s) of LCG enforcing the Violation(s) in the amount fixed by the hearing officer sufficient to assure satisfaction of the finding of the hearing officer relative to the fine(s), fee(s), monetary penalty/penalties, cost(s) of the hearing, and cost(s), if any, of correcting the Violation(s).
+Service of notice of appeal under this subsection shall not stay the enforcement and collection of the order, judgment, or notice of judgment unless the person who files the appeal furnishes security prior to the service of notice of appeal with the appropriate department(s), division(s), and/or component(s) of LCG enforcing the Violation(s) in the amount fixed by the hearing officer sufficient to assure satisfaction of the finding of the hearing officer relative to the fine(s), fee(s), monetary penalty/penalties, cost(s) of the hearing, and cost(s), if any, of correcting the Violation(s).